threefoldtecharchive/info_manual3/wiki/faq/faq.md

 A 3node has, in general, 2 compute units (CU) per thread.
 Thus, for peak optimisation, you need 100 GB SSD and 8GB RAM per thread.
 ***
-### What is the optimal ratio of vcores (threads), SSD storage and RAM?
-What is the best optimization scenario for a 3node, TFT reward-wise?
+### What is the optimal ratio of virtual cores (vcores or threads), SSD storage and RAM memory?
+What is the best optimization scenario for a 3node, in terms of Threefold tokens (TFT) farming rewards?

-In short, for peak optimization, aim for 100 GB SSD and 8GB RAM per thread.
+In short, for peak optimization, aim for 100 GB SSD of storage and 8GB RAM of memory per virtual core (vcore or thread).

 For example, a 32 threads (32 vcores) 3nodes would need 3.2 TB SSD and 256GB RAM to be optimal, reward-wise.
 That is: 32 * 100 = 3200 GB SSD = 3.2TB SSD, and 32 * 8 = 256 GB RAM total.

 Adding more GB of RAM would not increase your TFT rewards.
-You'd need more vcores if you want to expand.
+You would need more vcores if you want to expand.

 NB: This is purely based on reward considerations.
 Some users might need different ratios for different specific uses of the Grid.